Captain-AdHoc/Captain-AdHoc/README.md

 - 👋 Hi, I’m @Captain-AdHoc
 - 👀 I’m interested in retro computers/tech/programming/gaming (mainly c64), 3d-printing, survivalism and prepping, kayaking, guitar-playing (jazz, bossa, classical, fingerstyle), amateur rocketry (long time ago, but still a lot of fun), historical medieval sword fighting (in the past, but still fun).
-- 🌱 I’m currently learning (actually re-learning) signals and systems for my personal header only library [`8Beat`](https://github.com/razterizer/8Beat).
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on my own projects on https://github.com/razterizer.
 - 📫 How to reach me: Make sure you are closer to me than the length of your arm.
 - 😄 Pronouns: Baloney sandwich, pneumonoultramicroscopicsilicovolcanoconiosis, supreme chancellor.